sap-tutorials/Tutorials/tutorials/hana-dbx-remote-sources/hana-dbx-remote-sources.md

 ## Prerequisites
  - Two SAP HANA databases and an SAP HANA Data Lake instance
- - You have completed the first 3 tutorials in this mission
+ - You have completed the first 3 tutorials in this group.

 ## Details
 ### You will learn